Official-Mito/Mito-bot-Docs/docs/doc1.md

 ---
-id: doc1
+id: About
-title: Style Guide
+title: About
-sidebar_label: Style Guide
+sidebar_label: About
 slug: /
 ---
+# About
+### Meet Mito A Multipurpose Discord bot
+---

+## Welcome to the Official Documentation of Mito bot!
+#### Mito bot is a discord bot coded in nodejs with tons of fun and handy features, that makes your discord server more functional as well as fun.

 You can write content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/).

-## Markdown Syntax lol hi
+## Markdown Syntax

 To serve as an example page when styling markdown based Docusaurus sites.